teunmooij/onix-codelist/README.md

 const type = productComposition[code]; // type = 'MultipleComponentRetailProduct'
 ```

-Code lists can also be use by number:
+Code lists can also be used by number:

 ```typescript
 import { list2 } from 'onix-codelist';